 I love this moment.
-Suspended between the old and the new, the energy of tomorrow urges us forward while the last wisps of all things released falls away.
+Suspended between the old and the new, the energy of the coming new year urges us forward while the last wisps of all things released fall away.

 Having done this many times, I know that things rarely go according to plan and sometimes the mountains do not move, but often they do.
 No matter what happens, ultimately, I become better (yes even when, especially when, the worst happens).

-I’ve set plenty of “ridiculous” and “unrealistic” goals and dreams.
+I’ve set plenty of “ridiculous” and “unrealistic” goals.

 Once I dreamed of transcending the low self-image and feeling of inferiority I had as a child.
 I wanted to be comfortable inside my skin and feel that every door in the world was open to me.